rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

 - Always do lock.unlock in finally block
 - Locks can be fair/unfair.
 Fair locks implement queues to handle requests for a lock.
 Ofcourse, fairness comes with cost of performance.

+   **Read-Write lock**: -
+   - Allows multiple concurrent readers, but only single writer
+   - Great for data structure with lot of reads
+   - More complex to implement thus slightly slower than reentrant lock